CHAPTERS

 In-Person Events

-Our chapters rally students around the country to make speech & debate more accessible on a local, state, and national scale.
-We do this through all sorts of in-person events, such as clothing and tech drives where we collect extra clothes or equipment and distribute them to debaters in need.
-Chapter members may even simply meet up for dinner after local tournaments to make friends and forge connections!
+Our chapters rally students around the country to make speech and debate more accessible on a local, state, and national scale.
+We do this through all sorts of in-person events, such as fundraisers in Arizona and Utah to support affordable hired judging for low-income schools.
+Chapter members can even meet up for dinner after local tournaments to make friends and forge connections!

 How can I start a chapter?